 6. Types of Adoption Contact

 When you are considering what type of adoptive parents to choose for your child, you will also want to think about what kind of contact you wish to have with the adoptive parents and your child.
 Essentially, there are three different types of adoption contact–closed, semi-open, and open–and no two adoption contacts look the same.
-In a closed adoption, contact between the adoptive family and you are very limited.
+In a closed adoption, contact between the adoptive family and you is very limited.
 The child will understand he or she is adopted, but the child will not know who you are.
 Semi-open and open adoption is the most common forms of adoption in the United States.
 In a semi-open and open adoption, adoptive parents and birth parents have some form of regular contact with one another and the adoptee.
 Contact may be in the form of letters, emails, phone calls, or even in-person events.
 The frequency of contact totally depends on each adoptive and birth family.

 When drafting your adoption plan, it is a good idea to draw up a contract of what post-placement contact will look like between you, your child, and the adoptive parents.
 In North Carolina, post-adoption contracts are not legally enforceable, but you should still consider writing one.
 Composing a post-adoption contract gives both the expectant parents and the prospective adoptive parents a chance to carve out what each party would like post-placement contact to look like.
 Though contracts may change over time, it can be exceedingly beneficial in the long run to all be on the page.